 Step 4: Rate yourself honestly.
 Most teachers find they are Proficient in their strongest areas and Basic in one or two areas they haven't thought about.
 This is normal and expected.
 The point is not to achieve Distinguished everywhere; it is to have a clear, specific target for growth.

 Step 5: Set one micro-goal.
-If you rated yourself Basic in questioning, your micro-goal might be: "In every lesson this week, I will ask at least three questions that require pupils to explain their reasoning, and I will wait at least five seconds before accepting an answer."
+If you rated yourself Basic in questioning, your micro-goal might be: "In every lesson this week, I will ask at least three questions that require learners to explain their reasoning, and I will wait at least five seconds before accepting an answer."
 That is specific, observable, and achievable.
-It moves you from Basic toward Proficient in one measurable step.
+It moves you from Basic towards Proficient in one measurable step.

 Common Criticisms and Limitations